-Kaluga region borders on the Moscow region, and therefore is popular with tourists from the capital.
-People come here to learn the history of the Konstantin Tsiolkovsky works in the Cosmonautics Museum, take a walk around the largest ethnographic park in Russia - Etnomir, enjoy the old city of Kaluga and relax among art objects in the Nikola-Lenivets art-park.
-But this is only a fraction of the places worthy of attention in this region!
+The Kaluga region borders on the Moscow region, and therefore is popular with tourists from the capital.
+People come here to learn the history of the works of Konstantin Tsiolkovsky in the Museum of Cosmonautics, take a walk in the largest ethnographic park in Russia "Ethnomir", enjoy the old city of Kaluga and relax among the art objects in the park "Nikola-Lenivets".
+But these are just a few of the places worth seeing in this region!

 Top 10 interesting places to visit:

 Museum of the History of Cosmonautics, Kaluga